 - You use it exclusively and regularly for administrative or management activities of your trade or business.

 - You have no other fixed location where you conduct substantial administrative or management activities of your trade or business.

 This also works well for the consultant who works out of his or her home office, but also spends a ton of time on site with the client.

 Don’t forget that commuting miles between your residence and your office are not deductible, but if you have a home office suddenly these miles become business miles and therefore tax deductible.
 Boom!
 The use of Boom! is apparently out of fashion.
 Whatever.

 Business Travel Deduction

-Let’s start off by saying the IRS despises business travel deductions.
+Let’s start off by saying the IRS despises business travel tax deductions.
 They view it as a way to rifle personal expenses through the business, and on some levels they are correct.
 But then again, the rules allow for it under some circumstances.
-The easiest way to explain business travel as a small business tax deduction is to run through some examples.
+The easiest way to explain business travel as part of small business tax deductions is to run through some examples.

 You travel to Tahoe to look at rental properties.
 None of the expenses associated with this trip are deductible.
 If and when you purchase a rental property in Tahoe, the expenses associated with your travels will be considered an acquisition cost and added to the basis of the purchased property.
 Upon sale you will realize the tax benefit of your travels through a smaller capital gain.